Ruth Clifford: Stage

 In the 1940s, Clifford toured the United States as a member of the Abbey Theatre Company and had lead roles in "classic Irish plays".

 Television

 In the 1950s, Clifford appeared in episodes of Highway Patrol and in commercials.

 Personal life

 Clifford married Beverly Hills, California real-estate developer James Cornelius on December 5, 1924.
 They had one child and divorced in 1938.

 Death

-Clifford died in Woodland Hills, California, on November 30, 1998, at the age of 98.
+Clifford died of natural causes at Motion Picture Television Fund in Woodland Hills, California, on November 30, 1998, at the age of 98.
 Her interment was in Culver City's Holy Cross Cemetery.
 She was survived by two first cousins.